-This Final Rule imposes burdensome requirements for health plans to develop written documentation to justify their every decision, rather than aligning with MHPAEA to require an analysis of the comparability of the types of processes, strategies, evidentiary standards, and other factors that the plan applies to its decision-making.
+This interpretation departs significantly from both the statute and previous guidance.
+This Final Rule imposes burdensome make-work requirements for health plans to develop written documentation to justify their every decision, rather than aligning with MHPAEA to require an analysis of the comparability of the types of processes, strategies, evidentiary standards, and other factors that the plan applies to its decision-making.

 The new comparative analysis requirements violate the APA's Arbitrary and Capricious standard as they use undefined terms and fail to specify the information health plans must provide for compliance.
-This is heightened by the fact that Departments' continue to assert that not a single comparative analysis they have reviewed to date meets their expectations (as stated in the 2023 and 2024 Report to Congress on MHPAEA), coupled with the fact that the Departments have yet to create a model comparative analysis that would satisfy their expectations.
+This is heightened by the fact that Departments' continue to assert that not a single comparative analysis they have reviewed to date meets their expectations (as stated in the 2023 and 2024 Report to Congress on MHPAEA), coupled with the fact that the